tekknolagi/tekknolagi.github.com/_posts/2026-02-25-toy-fuzzer.md

 ## Verifying programs

 Then we want to come up with our invariants.
-I picked the invariant that, under the same preconditions, the heap will look the after running an optimized program as it would under an un-optimized program.
+I picked the invariant that, under the same preconditions, the heap will look the same after running an optimized program as it would under an un-optimized program[^equivalence].
 So we can delete instructions, but if we don't have a load-bearing store, store the wrong information, or cache stale loads, we will probably catch that.

+[^equivalence]: CF notes that this notion of equivalence works for this
+    optimizer but not for one that does allocation removal (escape analysis).
+    If we removed allocations and writes to them, we would be changing the heap results and our verifier would appear to fail.
+This means we have to, if we are to delete allocations, pick a more subtle definition of equivalence.

+    Perhaps something that looks like escape analysis in the verifier's interpreter?

 ```python
 def verify_program(bb):